-Out of stock: Supplier advise delivery late september 2017
+Out of stock: Supplier unable to advise delivery

 Ceporex Vet contains cefalexin, a broad spectrum antibiotic widely used for soft tissue infections in dogs and cats.
 Antibiotic sensitivity testing is used where possible to confirm that Ceporex is active against the bacteria involved in any particular infection.
 However its broad spectrum of activity and ability to get into a wide variety of body tissues, means that Ceporex is a good choice of antibiotic for a wide range of infections even without laboratory confirmation.
 It is normally dosed twice daily in dogs and cats, at a dose rate of 15-30mg/kg bodyweight.

 Ceporex Injection is a white to cream coloured mobile suspension of sodium cefalexin equivalent to 180 mg/ml cefalexin.

 Ceporex Injection is indicated for antibiotic therapy in cattle, cats and dogs.
 Cefalexin is a broad spectrum cephalosporin antibiotic with bactericidal activity against a wide range of Gram-positive and Gram-negative bacteria.

 The following micro-organisms have been shown to be sensitive to cefalexin in vitro:

 When susceptible organisms are present, Ceporex Injection is indicated in the treatment of infections of the respiratory tract, urogenital tract, the skin and localised infections in soft tissues in dogs and cats.
 In dogs it may also be effective in the treatment of the gastrointestinal tract.